Mallory Monaco Caterine – Executive Director

-Kenthia Roberts is a student at Howard University where she is currently pursuing a BS in Mathematics with a concentration in Applied Mathematics, minor in Computer Science and an additional pending minor in Psychology.
+Kenthia Roberts is a student at Howard University where she is currently pursuing a BS in Mathematics with a concentration in Applied Mathematics and a dual minor in Computer Science and Psychology.
 Before attending Howard University, Kenthia lived in Trinidad and Tobago where she developed her passion for innovation, culture and adventure.She loves stepping into the unknown to learn about new things and as a result, her interests range from music, after playing the piano for 15 years, to reading about and discussing current affairs.Kenthia is currently working on designing and publishing a blog that focuses on her love for children’s literature and film and looks at the hidden and meaningful lessons and stories that can be taken away when dissecting these cinematic and literary works.While her career interests are currently unknown, she intends to build her career by introducing Mathematical Psychology to the Technology World.

 Michael G. Spinks